 - protein-rich legumes (mix of beans and chickpeas) and

 - filling brown rice (whole grains) –

 all in one simple dish.
-And not to forget the intense use of garlic with potent medicinal properties, giving this sauteed Swiss chard recipe a wonderful garlicky taste.
+And not to forget the intense use of garlic with potent medicinal properties, giving this vegan recipe a wonderful garlicky taste.

 While I cook with spinach quite often I must admit that Swiss chard just doesn’t come to my mind naturally.
 Only when I get it in my vegetable subscription box (once in a while), I realize how much I’ve neglected this wonderful green leafy vegetable.
 And that is true, although my family loves Swiss chard.
 Probably it’s just a matter of habit and availability.

 Frozen spinach leaves I can get all year round at discounters like Aldi and even fresh spinach is something they offer quite often in the vegetable aisle.
 For Swiss chard, on the other hand, the demand seems to be not as high and you won’t get it easily.
 Sometimes my mother in law grows it in her garden and gets us some in the summertime.